schnipz/pretty-focus/README.md

 See a basic example of the results here: http://schnipz.github.io/pretty-focus/demo/

 ## Setup

+**Bower** - The easiest way to get started is to install using `bower install pretty-focus` and then do one of the following:

 **UMD (AMD/CommonJS/Node)** - Include the `dist/pretty-focus.min.js` file in your app.
 Add the `prettyFocus` module dependency and run `prettyFocus.init()` on page load (or whenever required).
 See the demo source code for a more complete example.